micmea668/DisruptorRecomp/README.md

 The original PlayStation MIPS code is translated ahead of time to C locally and compiled into a native x64 executable.
 PSX hardware services are supplied by a purpose-built compatibility runtime, with the redistributable PCSX-Redux OpenBIOS backend.
-It is therefore a native static recompilation—not an emulator wrapper—and it is not a source-code decompilation or conventional source port.
+It is therefore a native static recompilation, not an emulator wrapper, and it is not a source-code decompilation or conventional source port.
 It is not yet a public release.

 No proprietary PlayStation BIOS is bundled or required.